security

 The data center is no longer the center of the universe.
 Instead, the user on specific devices, along with their service requests, is the new center of the universe.

 Zero Trust does this by decoupling the user and device from the network.
-The data plane is separated from the network to remove the user from the control plane.
-The control plane is where the authentication happens first.
+The data plane is separated from the network to remove the user from the control plane, where the authentication happens first.

 Then, the data plane, the client-to-application connection, transfers the data.
 Therefore, the users don’t need to be on the network to gain application access.
 As a result, they have the least privilege and no broad-level access.

-• Concept: Zero trust network segmentation
+3. Zero trust network segmentation

-The concept of zero-trust network segmentation is gaining traction in cybersecurity due to its ability to provide increased protection to an organization’s network.
+Zero-trust network segmentation is gaining traction in cybersecurity because it increases an organization’s network protection.
 This method of securing networks is based on the concept of “never trust, always verify,” meaning that all traffic must be authenticated and authorized before it can access the network.

 This is accomplished by segmenting the network into multiple isolated zones accessible only through specific access points, which are carefully monitored and controlled.